aronlauan/mini-crossword-predictor/README.md

 ## Goal

-Leveraging a historical reference of a group of friends' individual NYT Mini Crossword completion times for a given date, <b>predict each person's time for the upcoming day, relevant to recent time trends and expected difficulty for the given day of the week.</b>
+Using a dataset containing a group of friends' individual NYT Mini Crossword completion times at each date, <b>predict each person's time for the upcoming day, relevant to recent time trends and expected difficulty for the given day of the week.</b>

 ## Logic Walkthrough
 tbd